-Any potentially dangerous situation must be reported immediately to the Department of Campus Safety, any Hall Director, or one or more of the following: other campus officials, the office of Counseling Services, Health Services or Human Resources.
+Any potentially dangerous situation must be reported immediately to the Parkview Security/Police or one or more of the following: other campus officials, the office of Counseling Services, Health Services or Human Resources.
 Reports can be made anonymously and all reported incidents will be investigated.
 Reports or incidents warranting confidentiality will be investigated.
 Reports or incidents warranting confidentiality will be handled appropriately and information will be disclosed to others on a need-to-know basis only.
 The University will actively intervene as soon as it becomes aware of a possibly hostile or violent situation.